-Estrogen and progesterone stimulate cells called melanocytes in your skin, causing them to produce more melanin, the pigment that makes your skin tan when you lie out in the sun.
+Estrogen and progesterone stimulate cells called melanocytes in your skin, causing them to produce more melanin, the pigment that tans and darkens your skin.
 Increased melanin production is what makes your skin change color during pregnancy.

-At some point during your second trimester, you may notice a dark brown band running down the middle of your abdomen, between your belly button and pubic area.
-This band is called the linea alba, and you’ve always had it, but before your pregnancy it was too light to see.
+At some point during your second trimester, you may notice a dark brown line running down the middle of your abdomen, between your belly button and pubic area.
+This line is called the linea alba.
+You’ve always had it, but before your pregnancy it was too light to see.

 Soon after your baby is born, the linea nigra should start to fade.
 In some women, though, it may never completely disappear.
 And if you get pregnant again, expect to see that line reappear.

 If the line doesn’t go away after pregnancy and its appearance bothers you, ask your dermatologist about using a skin bleaching cream.
-That should help the line fade more quickly.
+That may help the line fade more quickly.